GrigorisPapapostolou/movie_store_django/README.md

 # Online Movie Store
 The project is a simple paradigm of a online video club and it is implemented using Django REST framework.

-Below is a Conceptual Model which illustrates all the classes involved in our example :
+Below is a conceptual model which illustrates all the classes involved in our example :

 ![This is an image](https://drive.google.com/uc?export=view&id=1i9_1Piphdb6QKqt3cZXAoKhuT1Sjb8S9)